GoogleCloudPlatform/automlops/README.md

     - 'gitlab'
     - 'bitbucket'

+A description of the parameters is below:
+- `project_id`: The project ID.
+- `pipeline_params`: Dictionary containing runtime pipeline parameters.
+- `artifact_repo_location`: Region of the artifact repo (default use with Artifact Registry).
+- `artifact_repo_name`: Artifact repo name where components are stored (default use with Artifact Registry).
+- `artifact_repo_type`: The type of artifact repository to use (e.g. Artifact Registry, JFrog, etc.)
+- `base_image`: The image to use in the component base dockerfile.
+- `build_trigger_location`: The location of the build trigger (for cloud build).
+- `build_trigger_name`: The name of the build trigger (for cloud build).
+- `custom_training_job_specs`: Specifies the specs to run the training job with.
+- `deployment_framework`: The CI tool to use (e.g. cloud build, github actions, etc.)
+- `naming_prefix`: Unique value used to differentiate pipelines and services across AutoMLOps runs.
+- `orchestration_framework`: The orchestration framework to use (e.g. kfp, tfx, etc.)
+- `pipeline_job_runner_service_account`: Service Account to run PipelineJobs.
+- `pipeline_job_submission_service_location`: The location of the cloud submission service.
+- `pipeline_job_submission_service_name`: The name of the cloud submission service.
+- `pipeline_job_submission_service_type`: The tool to host for the cloud submission service (e.g. cloud run, cloud functions).
+- `precheck`: Boolean used to specify whether to check for provisioned resources before deploying.
+- `provision_credentials_key`: Either a path to or the contents of a service account key file in JSON format.
+- `provisioning_framework`: The IaC tool to use (e.g. Terraform, Pulumi, etc.)
+- `pubsub_topic_name`: The name of the pubsub topic to publish to.
+- `schedule_location`: The location of the scheduler resource.
+- `schedule_name`: The name of the scheduler resource.
+- `schedule_pattern`: Cron formatted value used to create a Scheduled retrain job.
+- `source_repo_branch`: The branch to use in the source repository.
+- `source_repo_name`: The name of the source repository to use.
+- `source_repo_type`: The type of source repository to use (e.g. gitlab, github, etc.)
+- `storage_bucket_location`: Region of the GS bucket.
+- `storage_bucket_name`: GS bucket name where pipeline run metadata is stored.
+- `hide_warnings`: Boolean used to specify whether to show provision/deploy permission warnings
+- `use_ci`: Flag that determines whether to use Cloud CI/CD.
+- `vpc_connector`: The name of the vpc connector to use.

 AutoMLOps will generate the resources specified by these parameters (e.g. Artifact Registry, Cloud Source Repo, etc.).
 If use_ci is set to True, AutoMLOps will turn the current working directory of the notebook into a Git repo and use it for the source repo.
 Additionally, if a cron formatted str is given as an arg for `schedule_pattern` then it will set up a Cloud Schedule to run accordingly.

 # Generating Code